That which can be destroyed by the truth should be.

 … at that specific instant, I decided that it’s enough.

-Brave new world when you believe Ukrainian propaganda by default
+Brave new world when you decide to believe Ukrainian propaganda more

 Reading news at a high abstraction level is more than enough for me from now on.